Zearn

 Zearn is an American nonprofit educational software organization founded in 2012.
-It develops Zearn Math, an online mathematics curriculum.
+It develops the Zearn Math curriculum, which includes a combination of live instruction, printed materials and digital components.

 Overview

-The platform is accessed via web browser, and is supported by Google Chrome, Safari, Microsoft Edge, and Firefox.
-Lessons adapt in real time based on student needs.
-Its content includes fluency games, videos, and quizzes, many of which handle topics like conceptual understanding and procedural fluency.
-Teachers and parents are able to access its digital library of lessons for free.
+Its curriculum includes a combination of digital and printed materials, which are designed to be administered by teachers and educators as part of live classroom instruction, tutoring sessions, or intervention periods.
+Its digital content includes fluency games, videos, and quizzes, many of which handle topics like conceptual understanding and procedural fluency.
+The physical and print components of its curriculum include student workbooks, course guides, instructional materials, and math manipulatives.
+The platform's digital content is accessed via web browser.

 History

 Zearn was co-founded in 2012 by CEO Shalinee Sharma and Evan Rudall, former CEO of Uncommon Schools.
 It received $4.4 million in funding from the Bill & Melinda Gates Foundation, part of the foundation's $1 billion investment into math education.
-The company launched a K–5 online curriculum in 2017, and a K–8 curriculum in 2022.
+In 2017, the company launched a curriculum for K–5 students, which was followed by a K–8 curriculum in 2022.
 Much of its content handles topics like adaptive mathematics skills, conceptual understanding, and procedural fluency.